A payment if you’re in severe financial hardship and can’t get other income support from us.

-- in severe financial hardship due to circumstances beyond your control
+- in severe financial hardship for reasons beyond your control

-- unable to earn enough income to support yourself and your dependants, and
+- unable to earn enough to support yourself and your family

-- unable to receive any other income support payment
+- unable to get another income support payment

 Eligibility & payment rates